W. Thomas - Founding Editor

 John F. Buckley - Fiction Editor

-John is the author of five books of poetry and two collaborations.
+John is the author of five books of poetry, including two collaborations.
 He holds graduate degrees in creative writing and English literature from the Helen Zell Writers' Program at the University of Michigan and San Francisco State University.
-John lives in Ann Arbor, Michigan with his wife, Raquel, where he teaches creative writing at the University of Michigan.
+John lives in Ann Arbor, Michigan with his wife Raquel, where he teaches writing at the University of Michigan.
+His website is johnfbuckley.net.

 L. Taylor – Associate Editor, Poetry